-Service integration and quality is responsible for:
+Service integration and quality are responsible for:

 Service integration and quality assurance is a multi-dimensional effort.
 Horizontal service integration represents the main service integration function as it goes across all services and major service providers.
-Horizontal service integration is often provided by internal resources together with, or even solely by, a service provider that does not have other major service responsibilities or interest in the ecosystem.
+Horizontal service integration is often provided by internal resources together with, or even solely by, a service provider that does not have other major service responsibilities or interests in the ecosystem.

-Vertical service integration is provided by the main service providers who have accountability of the service integration and quality within their service delivery scope.
+Vertical service integration is provided by the main service providers who have accountability for the service integration and quality within their service delivery scope.
 Vertical service integration must be compliant with processes, policies and guidelines provided by the horizontal service integration.

 Figure 6.1.1 The dimensions of service integration

-Service integration and quality requires all delivery ecosystem parties to strictly follow the set guidelines and practices.
+Service integration and quality require all delivery ecosystem parties to strictly follow the set guidelines and practices.
 Service integration requires standard operational procedures, defined roles and responsibilities, as well as processes and document templates to cover the typical use cases.
 Most procedures, such as incident and change management, can apply global best practices from ITIL, while others, like service compliance, require organisation-specific definitions.

 The Business Technology Standard groups the standard operational procedures as follows: